You're not stuck because

 Tried Hard Enough.

 Seven traps that turn the work into the trap.
-Why everything you’ve done to heal — the books, the podcasts, the gym, the journaling — might be the reason you haven’t.
+Why everything you’ve done — the books, the podcasts, the gym, the journaling — might be why you’re still stuck.
 12 pages.
 Read it tonight.

 Get the Free Read →